grpc-ecosystem/grpc-gateway/CONTRIBUTING.md

     recommend whether the new release should be a patch or minor release.
     See [CircleCI](https://app.circleci.com/pipelines/github/grpc-ecosystem/grpc-gateway/126/workflows/255a8a04-de9c-46a9-a66b-f107d2b39439/jobs/6428)
     for an example.
-1. Generate a Github token with `repo` access.
+1. Generate a GitHub token with `repo` access.
 1. Create a new branch and edit the Makefile `changelog` job, settings the `future-release=` variable to the name of the version you plan to release
 1. Run `CHANGELOG_GITHUB_TOKEN=<yourtoken> make changelog`